Our Bespoke Curriculum

 The school enriches the Curriculum with these opportunities:

-- All classes take part in interesting day visits to enhance their learning
+- All classes take part in engaging day trips and visits to enhance their learning

 - Year 6 have a wonderful residential visit to Dartmoor